ReeseKevinYe/ReeseTemplate.github.io/index.md

 [Click Here To Learn More About Explainable Artifical Intelligent (UTS project)](/sample_page)

+<p>Explainable Artifical Intelligence research is the action of explaining the operations that has been made in AI methods.
-<p> In this project, I investigated the ability to make a explainable artifical intellgience algoirthm for mask detection. </P>
+  In this project, I investigated and implemented explainable AI techniques (XAI) on mask detection for a hypothetical company XAI consulting enterprises. </P>

 ---

 [Project 2 Title](/pdf/sample_presentation.pdf)